ChenaLee/GWC_UMN_Intro_Java_Curriculum/00_What_is_Programming.md

 When we say "running a program", it's like giving the instruction in Chinese to the computer so the computer can do what it is told to do.

 There are many programming languages you can use to make **Code in High Level Programming Languages**.
 One of the most popular ones is **Java**, which you will learn and use throughout the class.

+### Advice for students
+As a student learning programming, **don't be afraid of failures**.
+You will experience a lot of "failures" during your journey, and it might make you feel like you can't do it.
+Sometimes you might be afraid to try running your program before a TA says your code will work.
+Don't be.
+No one is grading you here and you should fail as much as you need while you figure out answers yourself.
+If your code doesn't work, **read the error messages** and **read your code** to figure out why it doesn't work.
+The most important thing is that you understand what you are doing, not that you make your code fully work in a given time while you are learning.
+Even professional programmers (or Software Developers) fail, debug, fix, and retry.

 ## Print and Run your first program
 ### Get your environment ready